xkollar/my-xmonad/README.md

 ~~~

 If you plan to use xmobar then you can smoothen its installation
-by previously installing development version of `Xmp` library.
+by installing development version of `Xmp` library.

 ~~~ { .bash }
 yum install libXpm-devel